svnrnns/aurora-vue3/README.md

 ### Additional headers & params

-Headers and params can be added to the Aurora instance as we saw in [configuration](#instance-configuration), but can also be added to a specific call.
+Headers and params can be added to the Aurora instance as we saw in [configuration](#instance-configuration), but can also be passed to a specific call.

 ```js
 // Make a GET request with custom headers